 The 2014 edition of Defending and Preventing Employment Litigation retails for $385.
 Drinker Biddle has arranged a special discount rate of 20% off the retail price for friends of the firm.
 To purchase your copy of Defending and Preventing Employment Litigation click here.

 A new year means new legislation and regulations for employers with operations in California.
-Prepared by Kate Gold, partner in the Los Angeles office, and Alexis Burgess, associate in the Los Angeles office, this-four part series will take a look at some of the new laws and regulation affecting private employers doing business in California.
+This four-part series will take a look at some of the new laws and regulation affecting private employers doing business in California.
 Today we look at new laws and regulations in California dealing with discrimination and retaliation.

 Discrimination and Retaliation